 They can also visit a Safe Places building for help.
 All police stations with enquiry offices are Safe Places and in the near future some council offices will also be included.
 Safe Places buildings can be identified by the Safe Places window sticker.
 Find your nearest police station here.

 The Safe Places service has no age limit and is open to anyone who resides or frequents the Avon and Somerset force area, with communication difficulties such as dementia or a learning disability.

 If you or someone you know has communication difficulties and would like to join Safe Places, complete the online registration form, or if you prefer to print a form and post it to us, download one here.

 Alternatively you can visit a police station, complete a registration form and give it to a police enquiry desk where we will be happy to process your application.

-Contact us by using this online form, if you need to update your personal details, or you have lost your card.
+Contact us by using this online form, if you need to update your personal details, or have lost your card.